North Korea's go-to diplomat: What you need to know

 (CNN)There are few notable personalities on the northern side of the Korean peninsula's demilitarized zone.
-But one of them, Kim Yong Chul, has been dispatched to the US, in the latest signal from Pyongyang that Kim Jong Un is serious about pursuing talks with US President Donald Trump.
+But one of them, Kim Yong Chol has been dispatched to the US, in the latest signal from Pyongyang that Kim Jong Un is serious about pursuing talks with US President Donald Trump.

-Kim Yong Chul, the vice-chairman of the Party Central Committee, has represented Kim Jong Un at key events this year, and is the young leader's top official in charge of relations between North and South Korea.
+Kim Yong Chol, the vice-chairman of the Party Central Committee, has represented Kim Jong Un at key events this year, and is the young leader's top official in charge of relations between North and South Korea.

 His trip to the US was confirmed by Trump, who wrote in a tweet on Tuesday morning that Kim was traveling to New York.
 He called the North Korean leader's decision to send one of his top lieutenants a "solid response to my letter, thank you!"

-Note: This article has been updated to correct the spelling of Kim Yong Chol's name